Mu2e/Offline/Mu2eG4/geomMacros/README.md

 # Geometry Macros

-This directory contains two useful ROOT macros that can be useful for inspecting the geometry
+This directory contains some scripts that are useful for inspecting the geometry.

 ## ```where_is_volume.C```
 This macro takes a string and will print all volumes that have that string in the name.
 It can take three arguments: